orellabac/onprem-install/docs/src/issues/overview.md

 ---

 CodeStream can be integrated with a number of popular issue tracking services.
-Some of them (those below) require configuration by the CodeStream server administrator.
+Some of them (see list below) require configuration by the CodeStream server administrator.
 The pages in this section will walk you through setting up each of the services and adding the appropriate configuration directives to your CodeStream On-Prem installation.